phanxuanphucnd/knowledge_tracing/README.md

-# knowledge_tracing
+### ANIVIA

-Model AKT for Knowledge Tracing
+Anivia is a library for Knowledge Tracing task using the AKT architecture.